khoaphamanh/rl_project/README.md

 - Why: one sequence per episode means few, long updates.
 Chopping to length 1 multiplies how many minibatches an epoch must run, which is why `--tbptt 1` is the slowest study despite the shortest reach.
+- It also needs fewer iterations, not just cheaper ones: full BPTT first crosses 0.95 success at a median of 370 iterations (270–740 across seeds), against 640 for `--tbptt 8` (520–850).
+Both are run to the fixed 1000 either way.
 - What it pays instead is **VRAM per sequence**: its minibatch probes down to 512, an order of magnitude below `--tbptt 8`'s 4096, because a full-length sequence costs far more memory.